Furatus/foodapp/README.md

 - Simply open in android studio
 - Build Gradle and download dependencies
-- Build and Execute code, either on a virtual device a real one
+- Build and Execute code, either on a virtual device or a real one

 # Issues ?